-Thus, the question every Christian must ask is, am I giving out of generosity and love, or because I want to receive?
-Again, there is nothing wrong with giving, "God loveth a cheerful giver," but it must be done for the right motive or the sacrifice will not be acceptable to Him.
+Those rich in faith love God more than the things of this earth and will rejoice in the providence which surrounds their lives.
+As the Psalmist admonished, "If riches increase, set not your heart upon them."
+(Psalm 62:10) It is not a sin to have an abundance of this world's goods; however, those who desire to love, or because I want to receive?
+Again, there is nothing wrong with giving, "God loveth a cheerful giver," but it must be done for the right motive, or the sacrifice will not be acceptable to Him.
 As the Apostle reminds us, "Though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity [love], it profiteth me nothing."
 (1 Corinthians 13:3) Yes, God is looking at the motive behind the giving.